Free apps for Android & iOS: these Pro versions are temporarily free! | NextPit

 Free apps for Android & iOS: these Pro versions are temporarily free!

-Now that we've come to the end of yet another long week, it is time to blow off some steam from work and life in general by relaxing with some fun apps and games.
-Having said that, playing the same old games each week gets boring quickly.
-Or perhaps you are looking for a change in life.
-Fortune smiles on you then as you are in the right place.
+If you can't stand looking at the same apps and games on your mobile anymore, we offer a list full of options this Tuesday.
 We have specially curated apps and games for both Android phones and iPhones that are available for free for a limited time only!
 Let us show you how you can get your hands on these precious app downloads without having to empty your bank account.

 This is because the Google Play Store and Apple's App Store offer discounts and promotions on a regular basis where you can obtain paid apps for free for a limited time only.